edinburgh-napier/set09121/lectures/lecture4.md

 # Question Time!

 - Should games always be unpredictable?
-	-Why should they?
+	- Why should they?
-	-Why shouldn't they?
+	- Why shouldn't they?

 ---